 If your car’s A/C has gone out near the end of summer, you should resist the urge to tough it out just a little bit longer.
 According to the National Highway Traffic Safety Administration, “The temperature inside a car can reach over 115 degrees when the outside temperature is just 70 degrees,” and “rolling windows down or parking in the shade does little to change the interior temperature” of your vehicle.

 At that temperature, dehydration becomes a very real concern.
-Though it may not sound like a big deal, the Mayo Clinic lists dizziness and confusion as common symptoms of dehydration — something you definitely don’t want while driving.
-And if you drive an electric vehicle, it's important to note that some EVs depend on a properly functioning A/C system to cool the high-voltage battery pack.
-Without it, there may be lasting effects.
+Though it may not sound like a big deal, dizziness and confusion are common symptoms of dehydration — something you definitely don’t want while driving.
+And if you drive an electric vehicle or hybrid vehicle, it's important to note that some EVs and hybrids depend on a properly functioning A/C system to cool the high-voltage battery pack.
+Without it, there may be expensive, lasting effects.

 So if your A/C isn’t working, and it’s hot outside, don’t put yourself at risk — bring your vehicle to Firestone Complete Auto Care for A/C repairs and services instead.